-There is a specific set of criteria for applications for Improving Public Access.
+There is a specific set of criteria used to score applications for Improving Public Access.

-- connectivity / linkage – assessment of improved connectivity with recognised paths and destinations providing tangible benefits for public outdoor access
+- connectivity / linkage – improved connectivity with recognised paths and destinations providing tangible benefits for public outdoor access

-- value for money – assessment that the most effective output compared to expenditure can be achieved
+- value for money – the most effective output compared to expenditure

-- barrier –free provision for shared multi-use of paths – this scheme will aim to provide barrier free, unobstructed access for shared path use by all types of users including walkers, cyclists, horse-riders, wheelchairs and pushchairs and this criteria will recognise that some options may deliver wider benefits than others in respect of shared multi-use
+- barrier –free provision for shared multi-use of paths – provision of barrier free, unobstructed access for shared path use by all types of users including walkers, cyclists, horse-riders, wheelchairs and pushchairs and this criteria will recognise that some options may deliver wider benefits than others

-- contextual benefits – we will assess the more indirect advantages of the application in enhancing the quality of experience of path users in their surroundings through effective selection and design of routes or where the project combines with other concurrent initiatives to enhance the path surroundings
+- contextual benefits – the added benefits which enhance and add to the quality of experience for path users through selection and design of routes or where the project combines with other concurrent initiatives to enhance the path surroundings

 7. Notification of decision